MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

     To paste clipboard contents into Nano, shift+right click or press shift+insert.
 Save and close the file (Ctrl + X, Y, Enter).

-8. Using the SSH client, restart the IotEdge daemon:
+8. Using the SSH client, restart the IoT Edge daemon:

     ```shell
     sudo systemctl restart iotedge